Skip to content

 • No duplicate phase names, no cycles in depends_on, at least one root phase

-• Exec phases must have commands and no max_iterations
+• Phases with agent: exec must have commands and no max_iterations

-• Every non-exec, non-pull, non-push phase must have a matching roles/<name>.md
+• Every phase (except agent: exec) must have a matching roles/<name>.md (including team phases)

 workflow: